ac3lab/ac3lab.github.io/_posts/mundial-de-clubes/2025-06-24-botafogo_grupos_en.md

 <h3> <b> Game 2: Botafogo vs Paris Saint-Germain </b></h3>

-Botafogo, despite having less than a 15% chance of winning according to Globo Esporte, defeated the reigning Champions League champions 1-0 in a thrilling match. <br/><br/>
+Botafogo, despite having less than a 15% chance of winning according to Opta Analyst, defeated the reigning Champions League champions 1-0 in a thrilling match. <br/><br/>

 The Rio club only made one change to the starting eleven that faced the Sounders in the tournament opener.
 Striker Mastriani was replaced by midfielder Allan.
 Coach Renato Paiva opted to strengthen the midfield, given that they were up against a very strong opponent in that area.
 Paiva chose a 4-3-3 formation instead of the 4-4-2 used in the opening game. <br/><br/>